 On our end, we’re gonna bring our experience, and preparation, and suggestions, to help you two be yourselves, to help bring your ideas to life, and be ready to catch you if you totally blank or stumble (maybe literally on a trail, ha).

 And on your end, we want you to come to the shoot prepared too, with an open mind and a willingness to be open to letting who you are show through in front of a camera.
 To improvise.
-To help each other.
+And maybe most importantly, to help each other throughout.

 It might take some courage, but if you do, you’ll love the photos we make so much more.